Stage 1 – Research and course concept proposal

 We will tell you if your proposal is inconsistent with the AQTF 2021 Standards for Accredited Courses.
 If it is, the proposal will not progress and no fees will be charged.

-We will then send you a letter of confirmation.
-You then have 12 months to submit your course accreditation.
+If your proposal is successful, we will send you a letter of confirmation.
+You then have 12 months from the date on your letter to submit your course accreditation.

 Updated